-It is claimed it resembles the crescent moon and the magical powers go as far back as Ancient Egypt.
+Some claim the horseshoe resembles the crescent moon and its magical powers go as far back as Ancient Egypt.

-This is only a theory and those who do not agree argue that if that is the case why was the horseshoe never pictured sideways?
+This is only a theory.
+Those who disagree argue that if that is the case why was the horseshoe never pictured sideways?